jmatray/ThreeMusketeers/README.md

 Those who are unable to save money in an attempt to make important purchases in the future will in turn be stuck with what they currently have.
-Should a vital appliance of their's cease to function, they will not only have an extremely difficult time remedyfying that problem, but also an extremely limited amount of options to do so.
+Should a vital appliance of their's cease to function, they will not only have an extremely difficult time remedying that problem, but also an extremely limited amount of options to do so.